-Individual and Group Equine-Assisted Coaching & Classes
+Individual and Group Equine-Assisted Meditation Classes

 The one thing we all have in common is that we love horses.
 We’ve all grown up riding and using horses in ranch work for decades.
 Horses are useful in so many ways, because of this, we designed classes that help women learn to better communicate with themselves and with others through the use of horses.